 Many people think that physicians are the only ones who can be held liable in medical malpractice lawsuits, but that’s not the case.
 A medical malpractice lawsuit can be brought against any negligent healthcare provider, including nurses, surgeons, dentists, and chiropractors.
 Hospitals and other healthcare facilities that employ these medical professionals may also be held liable in some cases.

 You cannot recover compensation in a medical malpractice case simply because you are unhappy with the results of a procedure.
 To win your case—and recover compensation for your injuries—you must prove:

 Medical malpractice cases typically hinge on a plaintiff’s ability to prove that the defendant deviated from the acceptable standard of care.
-To prove this element, your attorney will need to obtain testimony from another medical professional who works in the same field as the defendant.
+To prove this element, your Clinton personal injury attorney will need to obtain testimony from another medical professional who works in the same field as the defendant.
 This medical professional will need to explain what decisions they would have made under similar circumstances and why.
 This explanation will help you define what the acceptable standard of care is so you can prove that the defendant deviated away from it.

 You must file a medical malpractice lawsuit against the at-fault party before the statute of limitations expires.
 In Maryland, the statute of limitations for medical malpractice lawsuits is five years from the date the malpractice was committed or three years from the date the injury was first discovered, whichever comes first.

 For example, say the medical malpractice was committed on January 1st, 2020, but you are not made aware of your injuries until July 1st, 2020.
 In this case, you would have until July 1st, 2023 to file a medical malpractice lawsuit against the at-fault party.
 If you miss this deadline, you will most likely lose the right to recover compensation for your injuries.